cssigniter/gutenbee/readme.txt

 * **Container**: A powerful container block allowing content grouping or splitting in columns, complete with fully responsive settings.
 * **Heading**: A normal heading block with responsive settings.
 * **Paragraph**: A variation of the core Paragraph block with responsive spacing settings.
-* **Image**: A variation of the core Image block with extra responsive spacing and sizing settings.
 * **Spacer**: Complete control spacing of elements in your posts and pages with the responsive Spacer block.
+* **Testimonial**: An easy to use block to help you display your testimonials with multiple layouts.
 * **Post Types**: List posts from any post type in a configurable grid, complete with fully responsive settings.
 * **Video**: Embed a video from your media library or upload a new one.
+* **Video Embed**: Embed videos from YouTube or Vimeo and lazy-load theme if you wish to.

 == Installation ==
 From within WordPress' dashboard: